michaelchips/michaelchips.github.io/content/about.md

 title: About Me
 draft: false
 ---
-`Last updated 29-Aug-2025`
+`Last updated 01-Oct-2025`

 Hello!
 I'm Michael and I'm someone with too many interests to count.
 This website is my blog for random curiosities that I'm interested in or projects that I'm working on.

+You can expect me to write on here in a mix of normal and formal/professional tones, but generally leaning more towards a normal relaxed tone.
 I hope you find something on here that interests you and that you learn something new from my posts!

 ![Photo of me](/images/20250828_123853_1.jpg)

-I'm currently studying for an Integrated Masters MSci in Computer Science at Royal Holloway, University of London.
-I've completed my third year and I'm now on my year in industry working in cyber security at National Highways until June 2026, which I will then return to university to complete my final year.
-I was the Treasurer for Royal Holloway's Cyber Security Society for the 2024/25 academic year, which was an amazing experience hosting lots of different events and building our community from zero to lots of active members!
+Currently I'm undertaking an Integrated Masters MSci in Computer Science at Royal Holloway, University of London.
+I've completed my third year and I'm now completing my year in industry working in cyber security at National Highways until June 2026, which I will then return to university to complete my final year.

+For the 2024/25 academic year, I was the Treasurer for Royal Holloway's Cyber Security Society, which was an amazing experience hosting lots of different events.
+I'm proud of how our team built our community from zero to lots of active members with a large presence on campus!

 ![Royal Holloway Cyber Security Society](/images/IMG-20241001-WA0031_2.jpg)